Information about Virginia Family Law

 In addition to relevant code sections and cases, this site contains content regarding various Virginia family law topics, such as divorce, the division of assets and debts (equitable distribution), alimony (spousal support), child custody, visitation, child support, adoptions, tax issues, and other family law - related matters.

 Divorce and family law are complicated with rules and exceptions set forth in both the Virginia Code and the Virginia case law.
-This site is intended for the use of the general public and family law attorneys in Virginia.
+The Virginia divorce legal resources on this site are intended for the use of the general public and family law attorneys in Virginia.
 Please do not consider this site to contain legal advice.
 An attorney can provide you with legal advice only after learning the specific facts of your case.
 Please consider the information contained at this site to be of general educational value only.
 Raynor & Farmer maintains this site as a free service to both the public and to the legal community.
 Content is constantly being added in our effort to provide the most current information available.
 If you notice any errors or non - functioning links, or if you have questions or suggestions for additional content, please contact Steve Raynor, Editor.
 If you are in need of legal representation in a divorce or family law case in Virginia, please contact Raynor & Farmer at 434 - 220 - 6066, or visit our website at www.raynorlawoffice.com.
 Thank you.

 The assistance of Steven Morris, Shannon Ellis, Katie Fisher and Beth Brooks with this website is gratefully acknowledged